Quansight/open-gpu-server/README.md

 ## Access

 The main intent of this service is to provide GPU CI to those conda-forge feedstocks that require it.
-Feedstocks must request access via [`conda-forge/admin-requests`](https://github.com/conda-forge/admin-requests), as instructed in the README there.
+To do so:

+- **Feedstocks** must have access to the service.
+Refer to the [`conda-forge/admin-requests`](https://github.com/conda-forge/admin-requests) README.
-Note that by applying and using the service, users must agree to the [Terms of Service](./TOS.md).
+- **Maintainers** you must read and agree to the [Terms of Service](./TOS.md).
+Your username must be listed in [`access/conda-forge-users.json`](./access/conda-forge-users.json).
+Please open a PR to add yourself to the list.

 ## Base configuration